Ohm’s Law Simplified

 Engineering Matrix – Example Calculations

-Resistance (Ω) Wattage (W) Voltage (V) Output Current (A) System Stress Level
+Resistance (Ω) Wattage (W) Voltage (V) Output Current at Coil (A) Indicative Load Level

 1.2Ω 12W 3.79V 3.16A Low